Be the Heroine In Your Own Story, Not the Victim

 - Start a relationship and you give it your all.

 - Have a family and you give them everything…to your kids and your partner.

 - Love the people that give you your roots…your parents, siblings…

 - You don’t realize it, but sometimes you focus all your energy, emotions, time and effort onto others until, after a few years, you discover something worrisome: Others have gotten used to always having you available.
 Whatever time of day.
 They take you for granted…you even take yourself for granted.
 You don’t have any personal space left, you no longer have time for yourself, and at the end of the day, you end up being the victim of your own circumstances.

 You’ve done it all out of love, but love from others is, sometimes, selfish and asphyxiating.

 So how could you react to these types of situations?

 You’re the victim, but you can put on your armor and stop being it

-You’re the victim of a lack of respect, recognition.
+It seems you are the victim of a lack of respect, recognition.
 You’re the victim of a lack of love, loving words.
 You move forward, looking around, waiting for something.

-You’re desperate for consolation, support, hugs and a “thanks for everything you do for me.”
+You are desperate for consolation, support, hugs and a “thanks for everything you do for me.”